-Canada produces about 10 billion litres of propane every year.
-Approximately 85% is extracted from natural gas during gas processing operations at field plants or at large straddle plants on major natural gas trunk line systems.
-The remaining 15% is extracted from crude oil during the refining process.
+Canada produces approximately 12.7 billion litres of propane a year.
+Approximately 92% is extracted from natural gas during gas processing operations at field plants or at large straddle plants on major natural gas transportation systems.
+The remaining 8% is extracted from crude oil during the refining process.

 The retail propane industry is mature, and makes up about 2% of total energy consumption in Canada.
 Propane competes with other energy sources like natural gas, fuel oil, electricity and wood for traditional uses.
-With the exception of natural gas propane, propane produces less carbon dioxide per unit of energy than these other energy sources.
+With the exception of natural gas, propane produces less carbon dioxide per unit of energy than these other energy sources1.
 If natural gas is available, being the least expensive source of heating fuel, propane can be used as a portable or standby fuel for peak period requirements in industrial applications.
 If natural gas is not available, propane is a great alternative because it is portable and is similar to natural gas.